Home

 what was up with Keith's.
 We put the good battery from Sharon's

-failure being the only problem & bought a new battery & trickle
+battery failure being the only problem & bought a new battery

-local roads.
-Galo & Keith traded off riding the WRX and
+on Galo's lovely local roads.
+Galo & Keith traded off riding

 Mid-afternoon we said our good-byes & headed to Sheridan.

-amongst the collection of unique vehicles attending, but ours was the
+in amongst the collection of unique vehicles attending, but ours was

 Saturday morning we decided to use the WR's for transport around the